-Wisnicki, Adrian S. 2011.
+Wisnicki, Adrian S. 2017.
 “Livingstone in 1871.”
-In Livingstone’s 1871 Field Diary: A Multispectral Critical Edition, edited by Adrian S. Wisnicki.
-Updated Edition.
-College Park: University of Maryland Libraries.
+Updated version.
+In Livingstone’s 1871 Field Diary: A Multispectral Critical Edition, directed by Adrian S. Wisnicki.
+Updated version.
+Livingstone Online, directed by Adrian S. Wisnicki and Megan Ward.
+New version, second edition.
+College Park, MD: University of Maryland Libraries.

 Wolffe, John.
 2000.
 Great Deaths: Grieving, Religion, and Nationhood in Victorian and Edwardian Britain.
 Oxford: Oxford University Press.